An EMS Memorial for MaineAllan Parson Line of Duty Death July 5, 2007

 Remembering each sacrifice.
 Honoring every contribution.

-The remainder of the small plot will contain six granite benches for sitting and contemplation, and two to three dozen granite, metal, and glass pillars of random heights (four feet tall or less) will be placed randomly throughout the area.
-There will also be a glass wall at the same height in this section, (despite the varied heights of the pillars) also lit up at night, unifying the pillars like the statewide system.
-The pillars will be topped by one of three types of caps (three different colors of metal, yet to be determined).
+The remainder of the small plot when completed (2017) will contain six granite benches for sitting and contemplation, and two to three dozen granite, metal, and glass pillars of random heights (four feet tall or less) will be placed randomly throughout the area.
 Each will denote one of three categories of persons being recognized.
 One type will be EMS providers who have died in the line of duty.
 A second will be EMS system leaders who have significantly contributed to the founding and development of the statewide Maine EMS system.
-The first two categories will bear an individual’s name and affiliation on the metal cap.
+The first two categories will bear an individual�s name and affiliation on the metal cap.
 Third will be a general recognition of EMS system providers.
-The caps will bear inscriptions such as “volunteer EMT”, “critical care nurse”, “emergency physician”, “paramedic/firefighter”, “emergency medical dispatcher”, or “first responder”.
+The caps will bear inscriptions such as �volunteer EMT�, �critical care nurse�, �emergency physician�, �paramedic/firefighter�, �emergency medical dispatcher�, or �first responder�.
 The scattering of these posts around the site represents the wide variety of EMS providers who work throughout the state every day.
 Again, in the middle of all of this, will be a statue with a patient being attended by two field providers.

 News & Events

-MDPB Meeting - September 15, 2010 9 am Augusta
+MDPB Meeting - May 17, 2017 9:30 am Augusta

-Maine Board of EMS - November 3, 2010 at 9 am Augusta
+Maine Board of EMS - June 7, 2017 at 9:30 am Augusta

 Maine EMS DNR and Physician Orders for Life-Sustaining Treatment (POLST) form